macrametv/www.macrame.tv/_posts/2022-03-30-ana-despres.md

     ![Nina Kendosa](/assets/img/uploads/nina-kendosa-8.jpg)
   section3: >-
-    > "You need to be a strategic thinker.
-Design is not drawing nicely, or to be an artist.
-It has much of it, but is not all\*\*."
+    > "**You need to be a strategic thinker.** Design is not drawing nicely, or to be an artist.
+It has much of it, but is not all."

     >